Bieber prevails again as Indians down Reds

 Bieber (3-0) yielded solo homers to Nick Castellanos and Eugenio Suarez among five hits while striking out eight over 106 pitches and 7 2/3 innings.
 Bieber, who pitched 14 scoreless innings and struck out 27 while winning his first two starts of the year, walked two on Tuesday.
 Castellanos, who has hit safely in all 11 games for the Reds, homered for the sixth time this season.
 His blast came in the first inning to give the hosts a 1-0 lead.

 Brad Hand pitched a perfect ninth inning for his third save of the year.
-Since the start of the 2015, the Indians are 19-7 against the Reds, who had won three games in a row overall.
+Since the start of the 2015, the Indians improved to 19-7 against the Reds, who had won three in a row.

 Cincinnati infielder Mike Moustakas left in the sixth inning because of a reported bruised quadriceps.
-Moustakas finished 0-for-2 in the contest.
+Moustakas finished 0-for-2.
 The Indians were again without manager Terry Francona, who is dealing without a gastrointestinal issue the club believes is not related to COVID-19.
 It's uncertain if Francona will be in the dugout when the Reds and Indians meet for games in Cleveland on Wednesday and Thursday.

 --Field Level Media